HaakonME/hubzilla/doc/README.md

 Hubz are general-purpose websites built with **Hubzilla**.
 Every website member can create their own unique website or social space, and these can all share and interact.

-Hubz all over the internet "magically" connect together to create very large social networks, websites, and communities; and *these* can all share and interact.
+Hubz all over the internet connect together "magically" to create very large communities and social networks; and *these* can all share and interact.

-Members of *my* Hubz can easily and securely share stuff with members of *your* Hubz.
-Anything with anybody.
-Publicly, or **privately**.
+Hubz members can easily and securely share stuff with members of other Hubz.
+Publicly or **privately**.
+Anything, anybody.

-**Hubzilla** is open source and built on PHP/MySQL/Apache (Mariadb or Postgres and Nginx could also be used, we're pretty easy).
+**Hubzilla** is open source and built using common webserver technology (PHP/MySQL/Apache, althogh Mariadb or Postgres and Nginx could also be used, we're pretty easy).

 Hubz are